mdbootstrap/adminlte-laravel/README.md

 * [league/flysystem](https://github.com/thephpleague/flysystem) : Filesystem support.
 * [acacha/forms](https://github.com/acacha/forms) : Javascript Form objects implementation.
 * [acacha/llum](https://github.com/acacha/llum).
 Easy Laravel packages installation (and other tasks).
 Used to modify config/app.php file without using stubs (so you changes to this file would be respected)
+* [thephpleague/skeleton](https://github.com/thephpleague/skeleton).
+This package use/has been adapted to use the phpleague skeleton.
 * Acacha llum requires GNU sed. on MAC OS install GNU sed with:

 ```bash